The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 1. `regression` script should only write files in a directory that is in the tool's `.gitignore` so the hierarchy does not have modified files in it as a result or running the regressions.
 1. Regressions report no memory errors with `valgrind` (stretch goal).
 1. Regressions report no memory leaks with `valgrind` (difficult).
+1. Ensure the top-level README and Tcl format are compliant.

 ## Code Linting and Formatting
 OpenROAD uses both `clang-tidy` and `clang-format` to perform automatic linting and formatting whenever a pull request is submitted.
 To run these locally, please first setup Clang Tooling using this [guide](https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html).
 Thereafter, you may run these commands: